Hairtrigger-Bunnies/CLI-Bangazon/README.md

     4. Quantity-- User can press "4" to Update the Product's Quantity
     5. Save-- User can press "5" to Save the changes to the database.
     6. Return to Main Menu-- User can press "6" to return the User to the Main Menu at anytime.

-## 9. View Stale Products
-1. To View Stale Products Information the user must first choose an Active User from Option #2.
-2. After Active User is selected.
-The User will then choose Option #9.
-This will bring up a list all the Stale Products.

-## 10. View Revenue Report
-1. To View Customer Revenue Information the user must first choose an Active User from Option #2.
-2. After Active User is selected.
-The User will then choose Option #10.
-This will bring up a list of costumer Products and the Revenue Report.